 The moa tracked Riss Chou across the hardpack with dark, too-intelligent eyes.
-She was not a short woman yet the bird still towered over her, a quarter-ton of muscle and talon.
+She was not a short woman yet the big bipedal bird still towered over her, a quarter-ton of muscle and talon.
 She could feel it watching her even when she turned her head away.

 Beside her, the stockman continued on with a sales pitch that she hadn’t really been listening to.
 He was a short, soft-bodied man with a blond bowl-cut and slightly pink cheeks.
 The sort of man who clearly didn’t work with his own animals.
 The sort of man you’d find in any general store, prone to giving sales pitches that weren’t worth the breath it took to pitch them.